Korazim Plateau: Geography

-The Korazim Plateau is a distinct geographical region, that is not part of either of the regions that surround it.
-According to Ministry of Environmental Protection the plateau is bounded between the Safed and Naftali Mountains (west), the Hula Valley (north), the Jordan River and Golan Heights (east) and the Sea of Galilee, excluding the narrow coastal strip (south).
+The Korazim Plateau is a distinct geographical region that is not part of either of the regions that surround it.
+According to Ministry of Environmental Protection the plateau is bounded by the Safed and Naftali Mountains (west), the Hula Valley (north), the Jordan River and Golan Heights (east) and the Sea of Galilee, excluding the narrow coastal strip (south).
 Within these boundaries the region measures 117 km^{2}.
 The archaeological survey of the Israel Antiquities Authority also included parts of the mountains to the west and the shoreline of the Sea of Galilee, bringing the total area to 135 km^{2}.